-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 "Even without factoring in the poor weather, the decision to wear light cotton clothing with no warm or waterproof layers meant the party was exposed to the serious risk of hypothermia," he said.

-Secondly, was around the flawed decision to split up, Daisley said.
+Secondly was around the flawed decision to split up, Daisley said.

 "Sadly, this choice meant Mr Halehally-Chikkanna had no one to help him, was alone in extremely poor weather, and meant his remaining party had no idea where he was or how he was doing."